metal3d/wikipdfizer/README.md

 And now:
-    $ wikidoc test.wiki | gz > pdf_compressed.pdf.gz
+    $ wikipdfizer test.wiki | gz > pdf_compressed.pdf.gz

 # Wiki Syntax
 You can use a pseudo Doku syntax.
-For now wikipdf recognizes this:
+For now wikipdfizer recognizes this:

 Headings:
      = H1 =